Uh oh, you are visiting the site using Internet Explorer. Which is an outdated browser.

 Many new products are being derived from waste products which reflects the changing demand for quality resources that are ethically sourced that could also be considered loose parts, as they often mirror other natural items such as stones and pebbles.

-It could also occur organically by observing children following their shadows on a sunny day, leading to further exploration with loose parts such as old cd’s or dvd’s which can be hung in trees with them experimenting with different lengths of string or twine.
+It could also occur organically by observing children following their shadows on a sunny day, leading to further exploration with loose parts such as old CDs or DVDs which can be hung in trees with them experimenting with different lengths of string or twine.

 Visit Bellbird’s website to click through our range of Educator Resources

 Curiosity is not a thing that can be taught as such, but the importance of nurturing it in Early Learning is extremely important.
 When exploring the idea of curiosity, it can be helpful to think of it as a way to support experimentation and exploration, and the quality of those elements is where the true value lies.
-Although it cannot be measured, curiosity can be assessed through observation, conversation and how it is applied within a play setting, either through individual play or group play.
+Although it cannot be measured, curiosity can be assessed through observation, conversation, and how it is applied within a play setting, either through individual play or group play.

-Including a selection of resources that have been pre-loved allows items to be re-imagined showing that materials can be used in many different ways - that they are adaptable, flexible and transformative allowing children to create and share new ideas.
+Including a selection of resources that have been pre-loved allows items to be re-imagined showing that materials can be used in many different ways - that they are adaptable, flexible, and transformative allowing children to create and share new ideas.

 The Magic of Loose Parts